 Following all the items on this HIPAA compliance checklist mentioned prior can help prevent you from incurring any violations.

 Are you looking for a HIPAA-compliant online fax service provider?

 For the final item on this HIPAA compliance checklist, you protect your data against malicious threats by making sure that you are transmitting them in a secure manner.

-Online faxing is a safe and HIPAA-compliant way of sharing files and documents containing PHI.
+Online faxing is a safe and secure HIPAA-compliant way of sharing files and documents containing PHI.
 When it comes to online fax service providers, your number one choice should be iFax.

 iFax offers one of the most robust and reliably secure business fax services in the market.
 With their military-grade 256-bit end-to-end encryption, you are always guaranteed a safe and secure document transmission.
 Best of all, they are HIPAA and GLBA compliant.

 So check this item off your HIPAA compliance checklist and download the iFax app today!